lluan444/tekton-tutorial-openshift/README.md

-# Tekton 101 Workshop - Main-commit-push
+# Tekton 101 Workshop - Main

 This is the source repository for a workshop about Tekton on OpenShift.
 To view it online, go to: